jacopodl/FileBurn/README.md

 Recovery Test:
 ==============
-The recovery tests performed with software EasyRecover didn't yield any result.
+The recovery tests performed with software EasyRecovery didn't yield any result.